alanschlindvein/angular-communicator/README.md

 angular-communicator
 =====================

-An Angular module that gives you a way to share messages among modules.
+An Angular module that gives you a way to share messages.

 [![NPM version][npm-image]][npm-url]
 [![License][license-image]][license-url]